jignac63/Meals-on-Wheels-Volunteer-Delivery-Optimization-/README.md

-# Meals on Wheels – Volunteer Delivery Optimization
+## Meals on Wheels – Volunteer Delivery Optimization

-This project uses Python and optimization tools to improve volunteer delivery routes for Meals on Wheels, reducing walking distance and parking costs.
+This project applies Python and optimization techniques to streamline volunteer delivery routes for Meals on Wheels, reducing walking distances and parking costs.

-## Technologies Used
+Technologies Used
-- Python
+	•	Python
-- GAMS
+	•	GAMS
-- Google Maps API
+	•	Google Maps API
-- K-Means Clustering
+	•	K-Means Clustering
-- PuLP
+	•	PuLP
-- Excel
+	•	Excel
-- Folium
+	•	Folium

-## Key Features
+Key Features
-- Clustering client locations into optimal zones
+	•	Clustered client locations into optimal delivery zones
-- Assigning volunteers to minimize walking time
+	•	Assigned volunteers to minimize walking time
-- Interactive map visualizations of delivery routes
+	•	Created interactive maps to visualize routes

-## Dataset
+Dataset
-251 delivery records and parking zone data
+	•	251 delivery records

-## Outcome
+	•	Parking zone data

-Reduced average volunteer walking distance by 25% using route clustering and integer programming.
+Outcome

-## How to Run
+Achieved a 25% reduction in average volunteer walking distance using route clustering and integer programming.

-Project:
+# How to View
-Check the notebook/PDF in this repository for full analysis and visuals.
+Open the notebook or PDF in this repository for full analysis and visualizations.